William-Krug/Cullen-Salary-Calculator/README.md

 ## Installation

-How do you get your application up and running?
-This is a step by step list for how another developer could get this project up and running.
-The good target audience in terms of knowledge, would be a fellow Primer from another cohort being able to spin up this project.
-Note that you do not need a paragraph here to intro Installation.
-It should be step-by-step.

-If your application has secret keys (for example -- Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the `.env` file.

 1. `Fork` the repository
 2. `clone` a copy to the desired workspace
 3. Traverse to the newly cloned directory in your terminal
 4. Run `open index.html` in your terminal

 ## Usage

-How does someone use this application?
-Tell a user story here.

 1. Enter Employee Information: First Name, Last Name, Employee ID, Job Title, and Annual Salary, into the corresponding input fields in the **Add Employee** field
 2. Click on the **Add Employee** button